berndpfrommer/tagslam_web/content/_index.md

   multiple tags are visible in the same frame.
 - Localization: if you have the tags mapped already, you can enter their poses as fixed input, and later just localize off those tags.
-- Extrinsics camera calibration: TagSLAM support *synchronized* multi-camera systems, and therefore can be used to find the relative poses of multiple cameras.
+- Extrinsics camera calibration: TagSLAM supports *synchronized* multi-camera systems, and therefore can be used to find the relative poses of multiple cameras.